drewclifton/cwcli/README.md

 cwl quick
 ```

 The first run asks you to pick the Cloudways app.
-It creates the site under `./sites/<slug>` and opens http://localhost:8080 (or the port shown in the site’s `.env`).
+It creates the site under your current directory as `./<slug>` and opens http://localhost:8080 (or the port shown in the site’s `.env`).

 Tip: need speed?
 Pull live (read-only) to skip server-side cloning: